underworldcode/quagmire/paper/paper.md

 The sparsity of $\mathbf{D}$ is controlled by the number of river pathways in the landscape.
 Commonly, multiple descent pathways are desired to allow stream splitting.
-This is where rainfall runoff is partitioned from a donor node to more than one recipient nodes in its local viscinity.
+This is where rainfall run-off is partitioned from a donor node to more than one recipient nodes in its local vicinity.
 Quagmire lets the user control how many downhill neighbours to partition flow by setting the `downhill_neighbours` keyword on initialisation (default is 2),

 ```python